jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But, the eight different bosses of the Industrial Age will never empower you with Internet Age technology.
 Blockbuster didn't want internet streaming.
 Newspapers didn't want online classifieds.
 Universities didn't want web-based education.

-Why would they upgrade you?
+Why would Industrial Age institutions and businesses upgrade you?
 It just means they'd downgrade themselves.

 This is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
 But, we're watching CNN, checking mailboxes for unemployment checks, and wondering how we'll earn a living while a killer disease searches the globe for human hosts.